vacnex/HighHumanMenu/README.md

 # Knownbug

-Context menu cannot update when right click directly on hex code (MacOs)
+* Context menu cannot update when right click directly on hex code (MacOs)
+* Can not get select hex code in new facebook messages UI